sarahciston/codingcare/posts/0critintro.md

   - >"form is not only a wish for a refuge, a cushion: it is also social, an exposure, a mediation, and a launching pad in relation to which beings can ﬁnd each other to ﬁgure out how to live in a movement that takes energy from the term ‘‘movement’s’’ political resonance."
   - >"taking each other on and in but never collapsing the distance that allows for attention.
 To take something in is to be nonsovereign in relation to it, but that’s not equal to being destroyed by it."

+>"built on the systemic fragmentation of difference.
+That is to say, the recursive features of our Western imaginary are reliant on the reinstatement of logical 'truths' made actionable by systems of categorization."[@amaroBlackTechnicalObject2022]
+>"Data, in this sense, are more than operative forms of value; they establish the values of difference as the subject and object of organization."[@amaroBlackTechnicalObject2022]
+>"Machine learning [...] is an expression of that which has already been categorized." [@amaroBlackTechnicalObject2022]

 >"the manifesto has given way to the tool kit.
 The manifesto form of often dogmatic proclamations has yielded to a more open-ended organization of practices.
 Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" [@gabrysHowThingsSensors2019].